Skip to contents

 as_cff_person is an S3 generic, with methods for:

-• character: String with the definition of an author or several authors, using the standard BibTeX notation (see Markey, 2007) and others, like the output of format() for person (see format.person()).
+• character: Strings with the definition of an author or multiple authors, using the standard BibTeX notation (see Markey, 2007) and others, such as the output of format() for person (see format.person()).

 • Default: Other inputs are first coerced with as.character().

-The inverse transformation (cff_pers_lst to person) can be done with the methods as.person.cff_pers() and as.person.cff_pers_lst().
+The inverse transformation (cff_pers_lst to person) can be done using the methods as.person.cff_pers() and as.person.cff_pers_lst().

 Usage